Dasharo/docs/docs/dasharo-tools-suite/documentation.md

 We choose [Yocto Project](https://www.yoctoproject.org/) to prepare Dasharo Tools Suite system.
 DTS image can be built using publicly available sources.
-Thanks to publishing build cache on [cache.dasharo.com](https://cache.dasharo.com/yocto/dts/) time needed to finish the process should be significantly decreased.
+Thanks to publishing the build cache on [cache.dasharo.com](https://cache.dasharo.com/yocto/dts/) the time needed to finish the process should be significantly decreased.

 ### Prerequisites